 When Bad Tithi and Nakshatra Combinations Override

-Not every bad day can be rescued by Abhijit.
-Classical texts consistently identify a category of strongly inauspicious configurations that suppress or cancel even the best muhurta windows.
+Not every difficult day can be rescued by Abhijit.
+Muhurta practice consistently identifies a category of strongly inauspicious configurations that can suppress even the best muhurta windows.
 These include Amavasya (new moon day), some interpretations of the Rikta tithis (4th, 9th, 14th), days that fall under severe Panchaka (a five-nakshatra stretch from Dhanishta to Revati that carries specific restrictions), and situations where malefic planets are transiting critical points in the chart of the person undertaking the action.

 For most ordinary activities, Abhijit muhurta is strong enough to provide a workable window even when the surrounding calendar is not ideal.
-But for the most consequential life events — marriage, major surgery, beginning a long journey of great significance, or a major financial commitment — the tradition recommends building a muhurta that is good across all five limbs of the Panchang, not simply relying on Abhijit as a single-factor support.
+But for the most consequential life events, such as marriage, major surgery, beginning a long journey of great significance, or a major financial commitment, the tradition recommends building a muhurta that is good across all five limbs of the Panchang, not simply relying on Abhijit as a single-factor support.

 The Hierarchy of Muhurta Factors